 Someone had locked it.
+From the inside.

 To say my blood turned to ice in my veins would be an understatement.
-My bladder let go.

-I turned to tell Albert he’d better leave to discover the only thing visible of him were his white tennis shoes flying through the night, already a half mile up the street.
+I turned to tell Albert he’d better leave, to discover the only thing visible of him were his white tennis shoes flying through the night, already a half mile up the street.

-I thought maybe he’d moved into the Witness Protection Program, but it turns out he did finish out his senior year at my school, but somehow clung to the shadows every time I came into view; my first lesson that a kiss doesn’t always mean the same thing for a boy as it does for a girl.
+He simply managed to cling to the shadows every time I came into view; my first lesson that a kiss doesn’t always mean the same thing for a boy as it does for a girl.

-In four short years my eldest daughter will be old enough to go to the prom.
+In four short years, my eldest daughter will be old enough to go to the prom.

-The only caveat being that I will accompany her for the entire date wearing my old prom dress the I can fit right up to my knees.
+The only caveat being that I will accompany her for the entire date wearing my old prom dress that I can fit into right up to my knees.